incjung/blog/content/about.md

     * implementation of HDFS related components logics: Sort, Sampling, Text classifier
     * newspaper: http://www.itdaily.kr/news/articleView.html?idxno=64169

-# Research & consulting
+### Research & consulting
-* Analysis for New emerging technology trends for LG R&D:
+* Analysis for New emerging technology trends:
-  - finding new emerging IT technology for R&D and answer to which technology we should invest or give up.
-For this, I used Text mining on patents and academic papers.
+  - exploring new emerging IT technology for R&D and answer to which technology we should invest or give up.
+  - using Text mining on patents and academic papers.

 * Smart Children Chair (PoC):
   - Detecting chidren posture on chair